31 Magical Rock Garden Ideas for a Stunning Outdoor Oasis

 When you’re planting them, make sure to place each one with care so they have enough space to grow.
 Imagine waking up to the sunlight hitting those gorgeous shapes every morning!
 It’s a beautiful blend of nature and practicality, just don’t forget to wear thick gloves when planting them.

-19. A Beautiful Path: Black Mulch with White Stone Border
+19. Black Mulch Path with a White Stone Border

 Have you thought about using some dark black mulch to create a pathway in your yard?
 It really stands out against the lighter colors around it!
 You could even add some chunky white stones along the edges for a nice touch.What do you think?